 This way, you can travel for cheap, meet locals, learn Spanish, and learn a lot about local culture along the way.
 To get an idea of the prices, a journey from Madrid to Barcelona costs around 40 euros.
 Having the distance in mind, this price is slightly higher than the price of gas you’d pay for the journey if you rented a car.

 Last but not least, if you like getting off the beaten track and driving alone, then renting a car in Spain is a great option.
-Spain has no shortage of scenic roads and renting a car is quite cheap, even more if you use Auto Europe to compare the deals from all local vendors before booking.
+Spain has no shortage of scenic roads and renting a car is quite cheap, even more if you use Auto Europe to compare the deals from all local vendors before booking (for more info, you cancheck out our Auto Europe review).
 If you need some inspiration choosing where to go, also check out:

 As a rule of thumb, when traveling solo in Spain, hostels are a great place to meet people and likely, like-minded solo travelers.
 However, from my personal experience, most hostels are hit-or-miss.
 A lot of travelers who stay in hostels keep it to themselves but it might help if you browse for reviews and find hostels that organize parties and other activities for their guests where you can mingle with other travelers.